Odyquest/Odyquest/README.md

 # Odyquest

+**WARNING: Project is experimental and not ready for production yet.
+Necessary authentication functionality for manipulating data is missing!**

 The project Odyquest is a framework for scavenger hunts and escape games.
 The heart is a web app.
 It tells a story which leads you for example through a exhibition in a museum discovering the small details